Stand Up: A Program to Prevent Bullying

 - Deciding whether the relationship is right for you.

 For all students who have experienced dating or peer violence or abuse, the program encourages help-seeking.
-Every program session ends with a Let’s Talk About It webpage, which lists specific people and places that can help in the school and community.
+Every program session ends with a Let’s Talk About It webpage, which lists places that can help.

 Teens Keeping Out of Trouble with the Law

 We have used the empirically validated Transtheoretical Model of Behavior Change and expert system technology to develop the Rise Above Your Situation program (RAYS).
-RAYS has been successfully tested in a pilot and has now received funding for a randomized clinical trial.
+RAYS has been successfully tested in a pilot and is now being tested in a randomized controlled trial in Iowa.